• Home page

 Rochefort and its arsenal

 Inland, 15 km from the mouth of the Charente, the town owes its growth to its maritime and military past.
-Rochefort now has significant tourist activity.
-It is also the 6th spa town in France.
+Rochefort today enjoys significant tourist activity.
+It is also the 6th largest spa town in France.

 The city has the prestigious label of City of Art and History, as its heritage and conservation are intact.
-Its arsenal born by the will of Louis XIV and built under the authority of Colbert was one of the most important, the most beautiful, with shipyards, foundry, careening basins, rope factory.
+Its arsenal, born by the will of Louis XIV and built under the authority of Colbert, was one of the most important and beautiful, with shipyards, foundry, careening basins, rope factory.
 Many ships and frigates were built until 1926, when it closed.
-The rope factory was burned down during the war and restored in 1976, with its superb 17th century facade 374 m long.
-Today it houses tertiary activities and the International Center of the Sea.
-A superb public garden is laid out around the building.
+The rope factory burned down during the war and was restored in 1976, with its superb 17th century facade, 374 m long.
+Today, it houses tertiary activities and the International Center of the Sea.
+Around the building is laid out a superb public garden, called the Jardins de la Marine.

-A stone's throw away, a titanic construction site was launched in 1997: the construction of an identical version of the frigate Hermione which brought La Fayette to America in 1780.
-The vessel has since left its home port for a voyage to America.
+A short distance away, a titanic project began in 1997: the construction of an identical replica of the frigate Hermione, which brought La Fayette to America in 1780.
+The ship has since left its home port for a voyage to America.

-You can also, while strolling in the city center, visit:
+You can also, while strolling through the city center, visit:

-Another curiosity, to the south of the city, the Martrou transporter bridge.
-It is the only one still in operation, classified as a historic monument.
+Another curiosity, to the south of the town, is the Martrou transporter bridge.
+It is the only one still in operation, listed as a historic monument.

-Going up the steps opposite the Corderie, go through the doors of the Potager du Roy.
-Several squares of land are home to vegetables, fruits, aromatic plants...
-A world full of scents and surprises!
-It is open from 2:30 p.m. to 5 p.m.
-Read our article.
+As you climb the steps opposite the Corderie, pass through the doors of the Potager du Roy.
+Several plots of land are home to vegetables, fruits, and aromatic plants...
+A world full of scents and surprises.
+Read our article on Rochefort.

 Hotel de France